laminas/laminas-filter/docs/book/v3/plugin-manager.md

 ## Retrieving Filters

 Filters can be retrieved from the filter plugin manager using the `get()` method.
-The filter plugin manager will automatically create an instance of the requested filter if it does not already exist.
+The filter plugin manager will automatically create an instance of the requested filter.

 Fetching a filter by its class name: